blocksds/sdk/docs/content/tutorial/basic/introduction_2d/index.md

 ---
-title: Intro to 2D graphics
+title: Introduction to 2D graphics
 weight: 3
 ---

-## 1. Introduction to DS graphics
+## 1. Nintendo DS graphics

 The Nintendo DS has two graphics engines: a main engine and a sub engine.
 The sub engine is a 2D-only graphics engine that can display up to 4 background